Symptoms Of A Bad Engine Immobilizer

 Engine Immobilizer Anti Theft

-An engine immobilizer is an anti-theft system.
-You’ll find one of these devices installed on every modern car.
+An engine immobilizer is an anti-theft mechanism.
+You’ll find one of these devices installed on every contemporary car.

 An immobilizer system is technically made up of the following: